-- Program at maximum physical capacity (facilities, fixtures, etc.) - Program at maximum faculty capacity (not enough faculty) - Program at maximum clinical site capacity - Other (Please specify) - 6.
-How many vacant seats does the program have this year? - 7.
+☐ Program at maximum physical capacity (facilities, fixtures, etc.) ☐ Program at maximum faculty capacity (not enough faculty) ☐ Program at maximum clinical site capacity Other (Please specify)

+- 6. How many vacant seats does the program have this year? - 7.
 Number of students currently enrolled in the Full-Time program. - 8.
 Number of students currently enrolled in the Part-Time program. - 9.
-Total (all classes) nursing program enrollment. - Total number of students expected to complete the nursing education program between October 1, & September 30, - 11.
-Total number of students who completed the nursing education program between october 1, & September 30,
+Total (all classes) nursing program enrollment. - 10.
+Number of students expected to graduate October 1, 2014 to September 30, 2015. - 11.
+Total number of students who completed the nursing education program between October 1, 2013 and September 30, 2014.